tomasfarias/airflow-dbt-python/README.md

 ## Push dbt artifacts to XCom

 Each dbt execution produces one or more [JSON artifacts](https://docs.getdbt.com/reference/artifacts/dbt-artifacts/) that are valuable to produce meta-metrics, build conditional workflows, for reporting purposes, and other uses. airflow-dbt-python can push these artifacts to [XCom](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html) as requested via the `do_xcom_push_artifacts` parameter, which takes a list of artifacts to push.

+## Use Airflow connections as dbt targets (without a profiles.yml)

+[Airflow connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) allow users to manage and store connection information, such as hostname, port, user name, and password, for operators to use when accessing certain applications, like databases.
+Similarly, a dbt `profiles.yml` file stores connection information under each target key. `airflow-dbt-python` bridges the gap between the two and allows you to use connection information stored as an Airflow connection by specifying the connection id as the `target` parameter of any of the dbt operators it provides.
+What's more, if using an Airflow connection, the `profiles.yml` file may be entirely omitted (although keep in mind a `profiles.yml` file contains a configuration block besides target connection information).

+See an example DAG [here](examples/airflow_connection_target_dag.py).

 # Motivation